98teg/JSONConfigFile/doc/files/JSON-CONFIG-FILE.md

     {
         "error": JSONProperty.Errors.OBJECT_ONE_IS_REQUIRED,
         "properties": ["student", "employee"],
-        "as_text": "One of this properties needs to be specified: student, employee."
+        "as_text": "One of this properties needs to be specified: ['student', 'employee']."
     }
 ]
 ```